kenkel206/SupermarketManagementSystem/README.md

 # SupermarketManagementSystem
-Creatig a sydtem that manages all  the products and stock of a small supermarket.
+Creatig a system that manages all  the products and stock of a small supermarket.